acsaba22/fantasy-volley/README.md

 The team X has a probability of P winning a rally if it serves (e.g. 99%).
 The team Y has a probability of Q winning a rally if it serves (e.g. 98%).

+There are two possible rules for serving:
+- winner of the point serves next.
-In the first example they alternate serving.
+- they alternate serving.

-Calculate the probability that X wins.
+Calculate the probability that X wins in for each rule.

 ## Setup and Installation